ray-project/enhancements/reps/2023-03-10-batch-inference.md

   """Predict on batches of data.

   Args:
-    predictor: An instance of a Predictor to use for prediction.
-For Predictors that are not serializable, or are loading large models or that are created from AIR Checkpoints, a function that creates a Predictor can be passed in instead.
+    predictor: A function that returns a Predictor to use for inference.
     batch_size: Batch size to use for prediction.
     feature_columns: List of columns in the preprocessed dataset to use for prediction.
 Columns not specified will be dropped